kitschpatrol/mdat/packages/mdat/readme.md

 type Config = {
-  assetsPath?: string // where asset-generating rules should store their output, defaults to './assets' packageFile?: string // used by readme rules, found dynamically if undefined readmeFile?: string // used by readme commands, found dynamically if undefined addMetaComment?: boolean // defaults to true closingPrefix?: string // defaults to '/' keywordPrefix?: string // defaults to ''
+  assetsPath?: string // where asset-generating rules should store their output, defaults to './assets' packageFile?: string // used by readme rules, found dynamically if undefined addMetaComment?: boolean // defaults to true closingPrefix?: string // defaults to '/' keywordPrefix?: string // defaults to ''